Items filtered by date: April 2026

 Diagnosis is quick and easy.
 Skin samples will be taken and either viewed under a microscope or sent to a lab for testing.
 Sometimes, a podiatrist can diagnose it based on simply looking at it.
 Once confirmed, treatment options include oral and topical antifungal medications.

-If you have any questions, please feel free to contact our offices located in Bend and Redmond, OR .
+If you have any questions, please feel free to contact our office located in Bend, OR .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 Risk Factors for Achilles Tendon Injuries